 Resilience is where new paths are discovered and transformational change can happen.
 Our most successful clients—the ones who have created truly disruptive innovation—have always been people who are willing to step outside of their comfort zones and take risks.
 They know who they are, and they listen to their consumers.
 They accept failures as part of the journey, and their companies support them along the way.
 Their energy and dedication are infectious and the entire team enjoys the ride to success.
 That’s the brilliance of resilience.

-Donna Zaring is a Senior Strategist at Seed Strategy, and she knows a thing or two about resilience.
+Donna Zaring is VP, Strategy at Seed Strategy, and she knows a thing or two about resilience.
 She has completed a marathon and two century rides.
 As a working mother of three children, she defeated stage 3 Hodgkin’s lymphoma, and was named Woman of the Year by the Leukemia and Lymphoma Society—and she’s only getting started.